natix-x/JSON-data-verifying/README.md

    ```sh
    RunMain.bat
    ```
+   I put some example files into [JSON_data](JSON_data) directory to show how programme works.
-   If you want to check another file, add it to JSON_data directory and run upper command again.
+   But if you want to check another files just add them to [JSON_data](JSON_data) directory and run upper command again.
 3. For running tests: RunTests.bat:
    ```sh
    RunTests.bat